supa2/Automaton/The-Atm_teensywave-machine.md

-Generate different waveforms (sine, sawtooth, reverse sawtooth, square, triangle) via the analog out pin of a teensy 3.1.
-This machine is only compatible with the Teensy 3.1 which has a true analog output pin: A14.
-The code is partially based on Sine wave example by Paul Stoffregen (maker of Teensy).
+This state machine generates different waveforms (sine, sawtooth, reverse sawtooth, square, triangle) via the analog out pin of a teensy 3.1.
+This machine is only compatible with the Teensy 3.1 and LC which have a true analog output pin.
+The code is partially based on sine wave example code by Paul Stoffregen (maker of Teensy).

 * begin()
 * onSwitch()